7 SEO 2.0 Methods Obama Used to Score on the Web

 While subscribing on Obama’s site they ask you where you live “Enter Your Zip Code” and then you get localized alerts.
 This ensures that your online subscription does not make you an armchair activist but also has community relevance locally.

-Obama not only offers a text messaging subscription and a mobile phones web site version (which seems to be made in an outdated format though, WAP) he also offers an iPhone APP.
+Obama not only offers a text messaging subscription and a mobile phones website version (which seemed to be made in an outdated format though, WAP) he also offered an iPhone app.
 The iPhone is currently the single most popular smartphone to access the Web.